stephengold/FuzeCreek/README.md

 <a name="build"></a>

-## How to build and run Fuze Creek from source
+## How to build and run FuzeCreek from source

 1. Install a [Java Development Kit (JDK)][adoptium], if you don't already have one.